raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 MariaDB [(none)]>
 ```

 * The instructions to enter in the MariaDB shell with start with "MDB$".
 Enter each command one by one including ";".
-Make sure to change "[ G ] MYSQL_PASSWORD" in the second command
+Remember to change "[ G ] MYSQL_PASSWORD" in the second command

 ```sh
 MDB$ CREATE DATABASE dojo_db;